qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 This is the SA tag.
 A chimeric reads but not a representative reads.

+## SWI/SNF Complex

+### Core Description
+The SWI/SNF complex is a type of chromatin modifier.
+It can open the chromation.
+When transcription factors require assistance, they recruit the SWI/SNF complex, which then binds with the transcription factors.
+This interaction leads to the unraveling of chromatin, exposing enhancers or promoters, thereby facilitating the binding of transcription factors to enhancers or promoters, crucial for effective gene regulation.

+### Composition
+The SWI/SNF complex is composed of multiple subunits, which can vary among different cell types and species.
+Key components include:

+- **SMARCA4/BRG1 or SMARCA2/BRM**: Both subunits have ATPase activity and serve as the main driving forces of the complex.
+They play a central role in different SWI/SNF complexes but usually do not coexist in the same complex.
+- **SMARCB1/SNF5, SMARCC1/BAF155, SMARCC2/BAF170**: These subunits provide structural support and are involved in the stability and assembly of the complex.
+- **SMARCE1/BAF57, SMARCD1/BAF60, SMARCD2/BAF60B, SMARCD3/BAF60C**: These components also participate in the assembly and functional regulation of the complex.
+- **Other Components**: Including specific subunits like ARID1A/BAF250A and ARID1B/BAF250B, which impart specific functions and tissue specificity to the complex.

 ## T7 promoter and T7 RNA polymerase

 T7 is a promoter (T7 promoter), a strong promoter from T7 phage that can specifically respond to T7 RNA polymerase, and is a sequence that initiates transcription of the T7 phage gene.